ONLINE HELP

 Dynamic objectCopyCopy

-Note: For the members declared as "XXX dynamic", the <= operator performs a copy of the reference, therefore we get the same object after the assignment.
+Note: For members declared as "XXX dynamic", the operator <= makes a copy of the reference, so we have the same object after the assignment.

 <- operator